 Leave to rise in a warm place for about an hour.
 You will know its ready when the dough has doubled in size.

-Preheat the oven to 200c/180c fan and remove the cling film from the bread.
+Remove the cling film from the bread.
 Bake for 20-25 minutes until golden brown and the bread has risen.
 We made ours salt and pepper bread so I seasoned the top of our loaf but its just personal preference.

 Transfer to a cooling rack and carefully tap the base to check its cooked (I used a clean tea towel to lift the bread as it was so hot).
 You are listening for a hollow sound.
 If you don't hear it, pop it back in the oven for a few minutes at a time till its ready.

-We eat ours fresh and warm from the oven with butter and dunked into homemade tomato soup
+We eat ours fresh and warm from the oven with butter and dunked into homemade tomato soup.

 Its awesome!